cogent3/cogent3/doc/cookbook/multivariate_data_analysis.rst

     ...
 [0,0,0,2,4,0,0,0,1],
     ...
 [0,0,0,1,7,0,0,0,0]], 'float')

-Then compute a distance matrix of your choosing, and perform nmds on that matrix
+Then compute a distance matrix using euclidean distance, and perform nmds on that matrix

 .. doctest::